BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 consistent with the contract boundaries determined at the valuation date.

-![A slide presenting Guideline 7 on the estimation of obligations for insurance and reinsurance undertakings.
-It instructs that when full contract details are unavailable, undertakings must estimate the contract boundaries using all available information and revise this estimate once more detailed information is obtained.
+![A concise summary of Guideline 7 on the estimation of obligations for insurance and reinsurance undertakings.
+It advises on estimating contract boundaries using available information when full details are lacking at recognition, and revising the assessment as more information becomes available.

 Guideline 7 - Estimation of obligations
 Insurance or reinsurance undertakings should, where details of a contract or the full extent of the obligations covered by a contract are not available to the undertaking at the time of recognition of the contract, estimate the boundaries of the contracts using all available information in a manner consistent with the principles set out in these Guidelines.
 Undertakings should revise this estimated assessment as soon as more detailed information is available.](#)

 **Explanatory text**

 47. A need to reassess the contract boundaries can arise, where a delegated underwriting